dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

 resident on the host machine.
 The constants let you programmatically check the current system conditions before executing a piece of code.

+The following function also returns information about the machine:

+- :func:`machine-concurrent-thread-count`

 The following two functions let you manipulate the values of any environment variables in the system.